Privacy Statement

 Publication Ethics and Malpractice Statement

-The Iraqi Journal of Applied Physics (IJAP), along with its publisher - American Quality for Scientific Publishing, Ltd. (AQSP) - adheres strictly to the COPE (Code of Conduct and Best Practice Guidelines for Journal Editors), as well as the Code of Conduct for Journal Publishers.
+The Iraqi Journal of Applied Physics (IJAP) and its publisher, American Quality for Scientific Publishing, Inc. (AQSP), fully comply with the principles and best practices outlined in the Committee on Publication Ethics (COPE) (Code of Conduct and Best Practice Guidelines for Journal Editors) and the Code of Conduct for Journal Publishers.

-All authors, reviewers, and editors are expected to follow these ethical guidelines and uphold the highest standards of integrity.
-Key principles are summarized below, but the full guidelines should be consulted for complete details.
+All authors, reviewers, and editors are required to follow these ethical principles and maintain the highest standards of integrity and professionalism.
+The main responsibilities are summarized below; however, users are encouraged to consult the complete COPE guidelines for comprehensive details.

 Editorial Responsibilities